edwardselig/Mips-Calculator-Project/README.txt

 Coded by Edward Selig
+This project was written during the Fall 2015 semester for my Computer Organization class.
-This objective of this project was to create a mips assembly language project that would take in an equation represented as a string and output the answer.
+The objective of this project was to create a mips assembly language project that would take in an equation represented as a string and output the answer.
 We had to implement out own division and multiplication routines to do this, and we also had to allow variables to be input into the equation as well.
 The calculator is fully functional and i received an 100%.